 Germany is, without question, one of the most famous countries for beer.
 When I told my dad we were spending some time in Germany, he instructed me to have a few pints for him.
 He said he remembered the beer being exceptional when he was stationed there “back in the day.”
+So what better way to get acquainted with the local tipple than by taking a Munich beer tour?

 The company offering the tour was Munich Walk Tours.
 They also offer Christmas market tours, Bavarian food tasting, and so on.
 We found we had a heck of a time figuring out when and where to join the beer and brewery tour, though.

-According to the information on the brochure we had, the tour had two meeting points: one was to meet up at Central Station/Hauptbahnhof (Hbf) at 5:45pm, and the other at Marienplatz at 6:15.
+According to the information on the brochure we had, the beer tour had two meeting points: one was to meet up at Central Station/Hauptbahnhof (Hbf) at 5:45pm, and the other at Marienplatz at 6:15.
 We purchased our tickets at the Central Station tourist booth for the 5:45 tour.
 Or so we thought.

 Alas, we arrived at the supposed meet-up point and waited.
 And waited.
 And waited.
 No one came around looking like they were offering tours, so I went back into the information office and asked.

 The desk clerk said they had received an email saying the tour would start from Hbf at 6:15.
 So we waited.
 And waited.
 When I went back into the information office, I spoke to a different desk clerk, who said the tour had been at 5 pm!
 Then he looked through his information and said no, it was actually supposed to be leaving at 6:15.
 When I told him there was no one there at 6:15 (it was now 6:45), he asked if I was sure we had really been looking for the tour guide at the right time.
 We quickly realized we weren’t going to be getting any beer/brewery tour that day.
-The clerk told us to come back on Friday, when the next tour was being offered, and our tickets would still be valid.
+The clerk told us to come back on Friday, when the next tour was scheduled.
+Our tickets would still be valid.

 On Friday we did what we should have done before, and looked at the Munich Walk Tours website.
 There was no mention of the beer tours meeting up at the Hbf location, only at Marienplatz.
 So we took our chances and walked there early in case we had to make a beeline for the Hbf information booth location.
 We waited for about ten minutes, before we saw a fellow show up carrying a yellow sign; a sign full of hope and hoppy, foamy promise: